 3.2 Discussion

 This study investigated the effect of Candida tropicalis inoculation on cocoa bean quality during fermentation, with a focus on improving the consistency and efficiency of the process.
 Cocoa bean quality is commonly assessed by the degree of fermentation, primarily through the cut test and the Fermentation Index (FI), which provide qualitative and quantitative insights respectively (Afoakwa et al., 2013; Dopgima et al., 2023).
-The cut test, based on visual assessment of bean color, distinguishes between unfermented (slaty, grey), under-fermented (partially purple), and well-fermented (brown) beans (Kongor E. J. et al., 2016).
+The cut test, based on visual assessment of bean color, distinguishes between unfermented (slaty, grey), under-fermented (partially purple), and well-fermented (brown) beans (Kongor et al., 2016).
 However, this method can be subjective due to its reliance on visual perception, necessitating a more objective metric such as the FI, which quantitatively measures anthocyanin degradation during fermentation (Ziegleder, 2017).

 In this experiment, the control group underwent natural, spontaneous fermentation, while other groups were inoculated with varying concentrations of C. tropicalis.
 According to (Ngangue et al., 2022), FI values ranging from 1 and 1.40 denote satisfactory fermentation.
 In this study, all inoculated groups reached or exceeded this threshold, indicating improved fermentation.
 This was corroborated by the increased proportion of brown beans observed in the cut test.
 Notably, higher inoculum concentrations (10⁵ and 10⁶ cells/g) resulted in significantly enhanced fermentation outcomes, both in terms of FI values and cut test results.
 When benchmarked against the Malaysian Standard, which defines well-fermented beans as those with at least 60% brown coloration (Dopgima et al., 2023), the effectiveness of C. tropicalis inoculation became even more evident.
 While spontaneous fermentation reached just 62 ± 10% brown beans by day 6, inoculated samples surpassed this benchmark more rapidly in 96 days (4 days), demonstrating that controlled microbial inoculation can substantially accelerate the fermentation process.